Central place theory: Evaluation

 Market area studies provide another technique for using central place theory as a retail location planning tool.
-The hierarchy of shopping centers has been widely used within the planning of "new towns".
-In this new town, the hierarchy of business centers is evident.
-One main shopping center provides mostly durable goods (higher order); district and local shopping centers supply, increasingly, convenience (lower order) goods.
-These centers provided for in the new town plan are not free from outside competition.
-The impacts of surrounding existing centers on the new town centers cannot be ignored.
+The hierarchy of shopping centres has been widely used within the planning of "new towns".
+In this new town, the hierarchy of business centres is evident.
+One main shopping centre provides mostly durable goods (higher order); district and local shopping centres supply, increasingly, convenience (lower order) goods.
+These centres provided for in the new town plan are not free from outside competition.
+The impacts of surrounding existing centres on the new town centres cannot be ignored.